ChocolateTilt/seedship-wiki/README.md

 3. On the GitHub web page, you’ll see a button that says "Compare & Pull Request."
 4. Add a title and description for the PR.
 5. Click "Create Pull Request."

+---
+Alternative:
+Send over a Markdown file via Discord and we will get it uploaded.